unimarkup/specification/Frontend_Reference.md

 ### Block file insert

 There are two different ways to insert files as block elements.
-Optionally, it is possible to insert parts of a document with slicing.
 The general form of a block file insert looks like a hyperlink with a **special character** repeated three or more times before `[`.
 Block file inserts must be surrounded by blank lines.

-The syntax for slicing is the same as [slicing for inline file inserts](#inline-file-insert-slicing).
-Instead of restricting slices to one paragraph, the whole file may be inserted.
-As a result, one-sided slicing does not stop at one paragraph but inserts either everything before or after a match.

 **Note:** The description given inside `[]` is only used as information about the content of the inserted file.
 The text will not be in the rendered document.

+**Attributes:**

+: `insert-ids` :
+:-- `list<text>`
+:
+: A list of IDs of Unimarkup elements of the inserted file may be set, to only include content of elements with set IDs, : even if the file itself would have more content.

+: `insert-classes` :
+:-- `list<text>`
+:
+: A list of classes of Unimarkup elements of the inserted file may be set, to only include content of elements, : that have at least one of those classes set, even if the file itself would have more content.

+**Note:** The inserted order of elements depends on the position inside the inserted file.

 #### Rendered block file insert